johnlepikhin/markdown-ppp/README.md

 - **Pretty-printing and processing** — Build, modify, and reformat Markdown easily.
 - **Render to HTML** — Convert Markdown AST to HTML.
 - **Render to LaTeX** — Convert Markdown AST to LaTeX with configurable styles.
-- **AST Transformation** — Comprehensive toolkit for modifying, querying, and transforming parsed documents.
+- **AST Transformation** — Comprehensive toolkit for modifying, querying, and transforming parsed documents with support for 1-to-many expandable transformations and generic AST with user data.
 - **GitHub Alerts** — Native support for GitHub-style markdown alerts ([!NOTE], [!TIP], [!WARNING], etc.).
 - **Modular design** — You can disable parsing entirely and use only the AST types.